dmisiuk/goose-tui-calculator/README.md

 Key points:
 - Every feature or bug fix starts with an issue.
 - UI or behavior changes require updating/adding a VHS tape and regenerated GIF.
+- CI re-renders the baseline VHS demo on every PR and attaches the `vhs-demos` artifact so reviewers can download the latest GIF.
 - PRs must include Before / After GIF sections (or mark Before as N/A).
 - See [CONTRIBUTING.md](CONTRIBUTING.md) and detailed [development workflow](docs/development-workflow.md).